ayush1122002/bank-management-system/README.md

-# bank-management-system
+# bankmanagementsystem
-the sparks foundation web-development internship task
+A web application used to transfer money between two users. the spark foundation